You are here

 Letters must contain a contact person's name, phone number and address, number of tickets requesting, and the reason for your organization participation.

 Submitting a request does not guarantee that your organization will receive a donation.
 All requests will be answered in writing.

 Due to the large volume of requests we receive for tickets there are no exceptions to the above guidelines.
 Our policies allow us to be very generous with ticket donations, but submitting a request does not guarantee your organization will receive tickets.

 Emails and faxes will not be accepted, No phone calls please.

-A special thanks to the Chargers players participating in the 2014 Community Corner!
+A special thanks to the Chargers players participating in the 2016 Chargers Community Corner!

 Philip Rivers is an amazing leader both on and off the field.
-The Chargers’ gunslinger is very active in the San Diego community, participating year after year in charity events and supporting programs that specifically assist foster children.
+Coming off another stellar season in which he set personal bests in passing yards (4,792) and completions (437), the savvy, 13th year veteran is no doubt the key to the team's offense.
+The Chargers’ gunslinger is also very active in the community, participating year after year in charity events and supporting programs that specifically assist foster children.
 Rivers also finds it important to give children a chance to experience the fun of professional football in person, which is why he has participated in the Community Corner program every year since joining the Chargers.

-Antonio Gates is perhaps the best tight end the game has ever seen.
-Entering his 12th season, Gates continues to make an equally big impact in the community.
+As the Chargers career leader in receptions, receiving yards and receiving touchdowns, Antonio Gates is perhaps the best tight end the game has ever seen.
+Entering his 14th season, Gates continues to make an equally big impact in the community.
 The former Kent State basketball standout works locally with hundreds of children each year to promote a healthy lifestyle and fight childhood obesity and has even been featured on NBC’s Biggest Loser.
 This season, Gates Community Corner tickets will provide kids with the opportunity to attend a Chargers football game for the first time as he works with organizations dealing with underprivileged children.